-Division/Directorate:

-Description of Asset (from

-Asset Register):

-Serial Number:

-Asset Register Reference

-(from Asset Register): P

-Asset Location:

-Original Date of Purchase

-(from Asset Register):

-Ovining L Dunch and Duing

-Original Purchase Price

-(from Asset Register):

-Market Value (if known):

-Harkee value (ir known).

-Condition and age of Asset

-(at the time of completing

-this form):

-Reason for Disposal:

-For vehicles: Has the yellow 'sell, transfer or part-exchange your vehicle to

-the motor trade' section from the vehicle log book (V5C) been

-kept or sent to Finance?

-•

-YES / NO

-For scrapped vehicles, please confirm the authorised treatment

-facility (ATF) scrap dealer

-Have maintenance, service,

-insurance or similar

-contracts been cancelled?
+Division/Directorate: Description of Asset (from Asset Register): Serial Number: Asset Register Reference (from Asset Register): P Asset Location: Original Date of Purchase (from Asset Register): Original Purchase Price (from Asset Register): Market Value (if known): Condition and age of Asset (at the time of completing this form): Reason for Disposal: For vehicles: Has the yellow 'sell, transfer or part-exchange your vehicle to the motor trade' section from the vehicle log book (V5C) been kept or sent to Finance?
+YES / NO For scrapped vehicles, please confirm the authorised treatment facility (ATF) scrap dealer Have maintenance, service, insurance or similar contracts been cancelled?
 If yes, please give details.
-DISPOSAL DATE:

-(ie the date that the asset

-left ownership of the Trust)
+DISPOSAL DATE: (ie the date that the asset left ownership of the Trust)

 Is the disposal a Sale?
-Including sold as scrap (proceeds made) Go to Q1

-a Donation (no proceeds) Go to Q4

-a Write Off? (no proceeds) Go to Q4
+Including sold as scrap (proceeds made) a Donation (no proceeds) a Write Off? (no proceeds) Go to Q1 Go to Q4 Go to Q4

 Q1.
-Any Offers Received: YES / NO
+Any Offers Received: YES / NO , ,

 Q2.
 If Yes, Please Give Details:

 Q3.
 Proceeds of Sale: £

 Q4.
 Expenses incurred during disposal: £

-\ Please see Terms and Conditions of Sale \\ Please complete Health and Safety at Work Undertaking and Indemnity Form in addition to the disposal form
+Please see Terms and Cor Please complete Health a nditions of Sale and Safety at Work Undertaking and Indemnity Form

+^{} Please complete Health and Safety at Work Undertaking and Indemnity Form in addition to the disposal form